I always thought that boxing is only meant for competing in a competition.

 My Overall Impression on Home Boxing Drills For Beginners

-I do hope by reading this article, will give you good consideration in starting a home boxing.
+I do hope that reading this article, will give you good consideration in starting a home boxing.

 Or perhaps you do need some extra motivation before you jump into it?

-Try and watch these amazing video Boxing Workouts from Fight Camp
+Try and watch this amazing video of Boxing Workouts from Fight Camp

 Still not convinced to try a Boxing workout?